 - INSPIRE adoption.
 To be a reference partner for the Public Administration in the developments needed to adopt the INSPIRE directive.

 - Research use of Earth Observation Data for wildlife monitoring

 - Secondary raw materials inventory

 Design, development and testing of a platform optimizing multimodal door-to-door transport of passengers and goods, supported by an innovative communication network.

-Exploiting/demonstrating the added value of climate services: climate services for climate-proofing of vulnerable urban and transport infrastructure.
+Exploiting/demonstrating the added value of climate services for climate-proofing of vulnerable urban and transport infrastructure.

 Big Data PPP Large Scale Pilot focusing in production of best possible raw materials from agriculture, forestry and fishery/aquaculture.

 Service platform and Toolbox for European Sentinel Copernicus Earth Observation data use for biologists, ecologists, scientists and ornithologists.

-Open and interoperable agricultural specialized platform hub on the cloud for the management of spatial and non-spatial data relevant for farming production.
+Open and interoperable agricultural specialized platform hub on the cloud for the management of data relevant for farming production.